Non-fiction submissions are open until October 31!

 We kindly request individuals who do not identify as such to support the magazine by reading our stories, subscribing, and helping spread the word instead.

-Our next submission period starts at midnight Eastern time on January 1, 2021.
-We will close submissions at 11:59pm Eastern on January 31, 2021.
+Our next submission period starts at midnight Eastern time on October 1, 2021.
+Submissions close at 4:00am Eastern time on November 1, 2021.

 In our first year, we will have the following reading periods for fiction and non-fiction:

 - April 1-April 30